 David Boreanaz is headed straight back to TV after his stint on Bones, and his new show SEAL Team is looking promising.
 Boreanaz plays elite Navy SEAL Jason Hayes in this high-action, hour-long CBS drama.

 Hayes is charming and gregarious, but he is also saddled with the trauma of past missions, hunting some of the world’s most dangerous and evil villains.
 He and his team are sent to some of the most remote and treacherous parts of the world to keep America safe from its enemies.

 Being heroes puts an incredible strain on their personal lives.
-Suffering from PTSD, Hayes is in therapy for a particularly damaging experience, and he struggles to find balance between his emotional issues, his duty and his family.
+Suffering from PTSD, Hayes is in therapy for a particularly damaging experience, and he struggles to find a balance between his emotional issues, his duty, and his family.